top of page

 Importance:

-Karoo Num-nums are evergreen and provide food and shelter for a wide range of wildlife.
+Karoo num-nums are evergreen and provide food and shelter for a wide range of wildlife.
 They are wind resistant and moderately drought-tolerant, but susceptible to frost.
 They are cultivated for ornamental use as shrubs and hedges with starry white flowers and bright red edible fruit.
 The roots have been used medicinally to treat toothache.
 The num-num is also used in traditional Swazi ceremonies.

 Sample Contributor contact details: